 So, back to the first thing, which is deciding what to use as a “starter” firearm; rifle, pistol, or revolver.

 Single-shot percussion pistols can be found in kit or assembled form from various firearm vendors both online and locally.
 If you order online, it will be delivered directly to your abode, as no FFL is required.
 You can find flintlock and percussion models in rifles and pistols.
 These firearms range from basic to extravagant.
 As with many firearms, it depends on what you want and how much money you want to spend.
 While I yearned for a Kentucky Long Rifle, or a Hawken Rifle, I needed to come back to earth (you may not, and that’s fine) and start out on a smaller scale; a single-shot, side-lock, percussion pistol, for example.

 I decided to start with a completed side-lock percussion pistol, although I may order a kit later to fully understand what went into building this pistol.
-The pistol that I selected for my introduction to black powder muzzle-loading pistols is the Traditions Kentucky Pistol, and I will have a review of it at a later time.
+The pistol that I selected for my introduction to black powder muzzle-loading pistols is the Traditions Kentucky Pistol.

-As for percussion revolvers, a Pietta reproduction of the .36-caliber 1851 Navy Colt (Griswold) was chosen, and as with the Traditions Kentucky Pistol, I will have a review on it at a later time.
+As for percussion revolvers, a Pietta reproduction of the .36-caliber 1851 Navy Colt (Griswold) was chosen.

 I do have a “wish list” of black powder pistols, revolvers, and long guns, but those are in a topic to be presented later.